idahdam/personal-homepage/blog/nice.md

 <br/>

 I ended up making a whole new context and a page checking if the page is opened from a mobile version.
-It was a simple solution, the redundancy of having two different context would change the language upon changing screen resolution.
+It was a simple solution, but the redundancy of having two different context would change the language upon changing screen resolution.
 For example, I tested the mobile version using minimized web browser, changed the language to let's say,  Indonesian.
 Going back full-screen, it would go back to the context of PC web-browser type.
 I was assuming that if you opened the page from a mobile version, less likely you would want to try the web version from a mobile phone and vice versa.
 Please let me know on my socials if you think that I could've gone better, I would love to hear and learn more.

 <br/>

 Anyway, that's all the issues I had.
-I hope StrapiJS' internationalization plugin would be available ASAP so no developers would have to deal with this problem anymore.
+I hope StrapiJS' internationalization plugin would be available ASAP so no developers will have to deal with this problem anymore.
 Cheers.